-First, should girls and boys be allowed to compete against one another in the same athletic activities?
+Should girls and boys be allowed to compete against one another in the same athletic activities?
 Adult women and men compete against one another in many sports today including Equestrian events, horse racing, ultimate frisbee, car racing, sailing, surfing, and mixed team events in tennis, golf, and badminton.
-The Tokyo Olympics held in 2021 featured 7 new mixed-gender events including relays in track and swimming and mixed pistol and rifle competitions as well as mixed judo and table tennis.
+The Tokyo Olympics, held in 2021, featured 7 new mixed-gender events including relays in track and swimming and mixed pistol and rifle competitions, as well as mixed judo and table tennis.
 In the triathlon, each individual member of a four-person team (two women and two men) swim 300 meters, bike 6.8 kilometers, and run 2 kilometers.
 In table tennis, like mixed doubles tennis, two-person female and male teams compete together against a team of mixed-gender opponents.

 The Women's Sports Foundation (2019) contends that co-educational mixed gender sport competition should be encouraged in middle and high schools where rules "maximize fair competition between the sexes" (p.
 2).
 The Foundation also believes schools must allow girls to try out for boys' teams in contact or non-contact sports, which is the law in some but not all states.
 There are educational and parent organizations that strongly disagree with this position.